* All information is provided by CQA.

 - PLO 1

 Our graduates have unlimited opportunities in getting jobs either in public or private sectors.
-In public sectors they may work at food related government bodies like Department of Health, Educational institutions, MARDI, SIRIM, MPOB, and others.
-They may join various industries like cereal manufacturing, bakery products, sugar refinery, manufacturing of flour-based sweetening agent, chocolate and confectionary products, fruits and vegetable products canning industry, edible oils and its products and beverages.
-The scopes of career may vary from productions supervisors, quality assurance supervisors, technicians, assistant chemist, R&D asistants, operators and others.
+In public sectors, they may work at food related government bodies like Department of Health, Educational Institutions, MARDI, SIRIM, MPOB, and others.
+They may join various industries like cereal manufacturing, bakery products, sugar refinery, manufacturing of flour-based sweetening agent, chocolate and confectionery products, fish processing, milk and dairy products, fruits and vegetable products, canning industry, edible oils and its products and beverages.

 - General Chemistry